KrishnaMehta123/Suggestedits/docs/Campaigns/advanced-capabilities/branded-domain.md

 # Manage Branded Domains

 The Domain Listing page allows you to view and manage all your configured domains.
-You can easily edit domain settings, view DNS records, and make any necessary updates to check if your domains are properly set up and functioning.
+You can easily edit domain settings, view DNS records, and make any necessary updates to check if your domains are correctly set up and functioning.

 Go to _Settings_ > _Set Up_ > _Branded Domains_.
 You can see a list of all your domains (system or custom), including the following details: